The Accountant (2016 film): Critical response

-On Rotten Tomatoes, the film holds an approval rating of 52% based on 282 reviews, with an average rating of 5.67/10.
-The website's critical consensus reads: "The Accountant writes off a committed performance from Ben Affleck, leaving viewers with a scattershot action thriller beset by an array of ill-advised deductions."
-On Metacritic, which assigns a normalized rating, the film has a weighted average score of 51 out of 100, based on reviews from 45 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while PostTrak reported filmgoers gave it an 84% overall positive score and a 64% "definite recommend".
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those surveyed by PostTrak gave it an 84% overall positive score, with 64% saying they would definitely recommend the film.

 Vince Mancini of Uproxx gave the film a positive review, writing, "It's transparent in its attempt both to pimp a future franchise and give autistic kids their own superhero.
 There's a genuine sweetness to the latter that converts me on the former.
 Headshots, math problems, and pained social interactions?
 Sign me up.
 Of the two movies Ben Affleck has been in so far this year, The Accountant and Batman v Superman, The Accountant has by far the most franchise potential."
 Richard Roeper of the Chicago Sun-Times gave the film 3.5 out of 4 stars, saying: "Madness abounds in The Accountant, an intense, intricate, darkly amusing, and action-infused thriller that doesn't always add up, but who cares, it's BIG FUN."

 Richard Brody of The New Yorker panned the film, stating: "This thrill-free thriller...piles up plotlines like an overbuilt house of cards that comes crashing down at the first well-earned guffaw of ridicule."

+The film was criticized for some elements of its portrayal of autism.
+The film has also been called offensive to autistic people, in part because of its violence.
+Laurie Stephen, director of clinical services in Altadena, California, said "it's concerning that a movie features a character with autism who has guns and engages in this kind of aggression/violence".

 Accolades

-Sequel
+Sequels

 In June 2017, a sequel was announced to be in development, with Gavin O'Connor and Bill Dubuque returning in their respective roles as director and writer.
 Affleck was to return in the starring role.
-In February 2020, Affleck reiterated his desire for a sequel, also noting the possibility of a television series based on the character.

-In September 2021, O'Connor announced that deals for the sequel had just been made.
+By February 2020, Affleck confirmed that developments were ongoing, with the studio having considered retroactively turning a separate work-script that they are developing into The Accountant 2.
+The actor additionally expressed interest in the potential for a television series.

+In September 2021, Gavin O'Connor announced that the sequel had officially been green-lit, while a third film is also being written.
+The sequel will incorporate Jon Bernthal's character into the plot more than the original.
+By January 2024, the film had officially entered pre-production with principal photography scheduled to commence in March of the same year, with Seamus McGarvey set to return as cinematographer.
+In March 2024, Affleck, Bernthal, Simmons and Addai-Robinson were announced to be reprising their roles for the sequel, with Amazon MGM Studios acquiring the sequel's rights from Warner Bros. (who will serve as the international distributor through an existing deal with the studio) and Affleck also serving as a producer with Matt Damon under their Artists Equity banner alongside the original film's producers.
+The film was released on April 25, 2025.
+Plans for a third film are underway.